-The Company's cash and cash equivalents, accounts receivable, restricted cash, due from related party and accounts payable and accrued liabilities are assessed on the fair value hierarchy described above.
-The Company's cash and cash equivalents, accounts receivable and accounts payable and accrued liabilities are classified as Level 2.
+The Company's cash and cash equivalents, accounts receivable, due from related party and accounts payable and accrued liabilities are assessed on the fair value hierarchy described above.
+The fair value of cash and cash equivalents, accounts receivable and accounts payable and accrued liabilities approximate their carrying value due to the short term to maturity of these instruments.
 The fair value of the investment in Africa Energy at the time of loss of control was determined by a quoted stock price and is classified as Level 1.
 The investment in Africa Energy does not require any revaluation after the time of loss of control.
 Assessment of the significance of a particular input to the fair value measurement requires judgment and may affect the placement within the fair value hierarchy level.
 There were no transfers between levels in the fair value hierarchy in the period.